Everything PR News

 Modern legal PR no longer simply means translating the nuances of a case into a short press release.
 It means:

-• Maintaining attorney visibility across trade press — Law360, Reuters Legal, Bloomberg Law, the American Lawyer family of publications, regional legal press, and increasingly the substack and podcast ecosystem.
+• Maintaining attorney visibility across trade press — Law360, Reuters Legal, Bloomberg Law, the American Lawyer family of publications, regional legal press, and increasingly the broader business and trade media ecosystem.

-• Building structured content for AI retrieval — practice-area pages, attorney bios, case studies, and FAQ-formatted client guidance that the AI engines can cite.
+• Building structured content — practice-area pages, attorney bios, case studies, and client guidance that establish the firm's authority across the areas of law it actually practices.

 • Translating current affairs into legal commentary — when a major regulatory development, court decision, or industry crisis hits the news cycle, firms with rapid-response legal PR programs become the experts journalists call.